So, what’s the big deal with living in the Netherlands?

 So what’s the best way to combat all of that?
 Biking!
 The Dutch do it so well.
 The bike lanes make it so much safer and easier to cycle to places – unlike places like London (which frankly can be dangerous as hell).
 It makes you get out by either cycling or walking to work, or to the shops.
 Even for no reason at all, other than just enjoyment.
 Admittedly I had not owned a bike for about a decade before I moved to the Netherlands.
 I’ve somehow managed to cling to my very first bike I bought here, which will be 2 years next spring (someone please tell me how it hasn’t been stolen yet?!).
 It’s honestly one of the most refreshing things about the Netherlands and the best way to experience the country.

 Immersing yourself in a different language is an experience in itself.
 This is especially true if you’re trying to learn Dutch.
 It honestly took me months just to master the ‘chhhhhh’ sound, like clearing your throat, as I’d never had to do it before.
+That is unless you’re moving to Amsterdam, starting your life there, in which case you might find more English language (or Dutch friendly enough to speak in English).

 Going to a shop was scary at first, not knowing what the labels said and having no idea what the shop assistant is asking you.
 It’s really rewarding when you finally get your head around some of it.
 Just make sure you master ‘sorry, ik spreek geen Nederlands.’ 😉